 I have been charged with drinking and driving even though my car was not moving!
 I was in my car and I was drunk but I was not driving!
 I can’t comprehend how is that even possible that I am being charged for it.

 In Canada (as opposed to some other countries) there is indeed an offence called Impaired (or Over 80mg, or Refuse Breath Sample) while in “care or control” of the motor vehicle.
-This is one of the trickiest areas of criminal law.
+This is one of the trickiest areas according to a Toronto criminal lawyer.
 Different judges interpreted “care or control” in different ways.

 There is generally speaking three ways for the Crown to prove “care or control”.